Using the GQL Browser

 1. Complete the steps in Example 1.

-2. In the Documentation Explorer, click the back arrow in the top-left corner of the pane to return to the Account return type definition and fields:
+2. In the Docs pane, click the Account return type link in the top-left corner of the pane to return to the Account return type definition and fields:

 Because the value type for the contact return field is the custom Contact type, which itself consists of these additional return fields, we will need to nest these additional return fields under the contact return field when we form the query.
 If we include only the contact return field in our query without specifying any nested return fields under it, GraphQL will return values for every possible contact field.

-1. Click the back arrow in the top-left corner of the pane to return to the Account return type definition and fields.
+5. Click the Account return type link in the top-left corner of the pane to return to the Account return type definition and fields.

 Because the value type for the location return field is the custom Address type, which in turn has the possible custom USAddress type that consists of these additional return fields, we will need to nest these additional return fields under the location return field when we form the query.
 To do this, we will need to include an inline fragment that allows us to specify that the location return fields that we are including in the query belong to the USAddress type within the schema.
 We can do this using the format "... on USAddress" in our query.

-1. Click the back arrow in the top-left corner of the pane to return one final time to the Account return type definition and fields.
+9. Click the Address return type link in the top-left corner of the pane and then the Account return type link to return one final time to the Account return type definition and fields

-1. Click through the return fields and value types as needed to view their definitions.
-For this example, let's assume that we clicked the definitions for id: ID!, severity: String, message: String, and dateAcknowledged: Int for additional information about those fields, if needed.
+15. Click through the return fields and value types as needed to view their definitions.
+For this example, let's assume that we clicked the definitions for id: ID!, severityLevel: SeverityLevel, message: String, and dateAcknowledged: Int for additional information about those fields, if needed.
 Let's assume that we also clicked the definition for source: EventSource, which we discovered had additional nested fields, including id: ID!.

-2. Having reviewed the schema in the Documentation Explorer, type the query in the query pane.
+16. Having reviewed the schema in the Docs pane, type the query in the query pane.
 In this query, in addition to the information we queried in Example 1, we are asking GraphQL to return:

 • The user's contact information, including first name, last name, and email address